-Beyond its intimidating size, the Yeti is a very versatile mic that can record in four different modes.
-Even ultra-expensive pro microphones don’t offer this many options, making this the greatest strength of the Yeti.
+Beyond its striking design, the Yeti is a very versatile mic that can record in four different modes.
+Even ultra-expensive pro microphones don’t offer these many options, making this one of the Yeti’s greatest strengths.

 Here is a breakdown of each recording mode and what you can do with it.